trebeljahr/fractal-garden/README.md

 # fractal-garden

 This is a project where I want to build a kind of "garden" for fractals.
-In the end, the things this project should:
+In the end, this project should:

 1. be open-source
 2. allow people to add new fractals to the mix